Huge police dirt bike sting: 130 arrests, 100 bikes impounded in operation into illegal street racing

-More than 130 people have been arrested or charged and almost 100 vehicles and bikes impounded, following a year-long police operation targeting dirt bike and illegal street racing activity.
+More than 130 people have been arrested or charged and almost 100 vehicles and bikes impounded, following a year-long police operation targeting dirt bike and illegal street racing.

-Operation Whakatika was launched by the Counties Manukau police at the beginning of 2021 to investigate offending on the roads by dirt bike riders and illegal street racers.
+Operation Whakatika was launched by the Counties Manukau police department at the beginning of 2021 to investigate offending on the roads by dirt bike riders and illegal street racers.

-Counties Manukau district prevention manager Inspector Jared Pirret today announced the results of the year-long investigation.
+Counties Manukau district prevention manager, Inspector Jared Pirret, today announced the results of the year-long investigation.

 "We know that our community get frustrated at the dangerous and often brazen antics by dirt bike riders and street racers," Pirret said.

-"Often when Police are notified at the time to these types of reports, we are not in a position to immediately intervene as it creates significant safety risks for those involved as well as other innocent road users."
+"Often when police are notified at the time to these types of reports, we are not in a position to immediately intervene as it creates significant safety risks for those involved as well as other innocent road users."

 As a result of 12 months of work targeting the offenders, 59 dirt bikes have been impounded and 39 vehicles have been impounded.